Umar9787/WebAlcazar-WebApplicationFirewall/readme.md

       ./ngrok authtoken [YOUR_AUTH_TOKEN]
       ngrok http 8000

-Note: Token is not a must, but it can help you maintain unlimited sessions.
+Note point: Token is not a must, but it can help you maintain unlimited sessions.